-There are several widely-advertised comparison sites that can help you find a better deal, but be careful – they may not always show you every available tariff on the market.
-Citizens Advice has a price comparison tool, which always compares prices from the full range of UK suppliers.
+There are several comparison sites that can help you find a better deal, but be careful – they may not always show you every available tariff on the market.
+Citizens Advice has a price comparison tool, which always compares prices and a provides a customer service ‘star rating’ from the full range of UK suppliers.

 All you need to start your research is:

 - your postcode

 If you know how much energy you use each year, which includes both your gas and electricity consumption, you’ll get a more accurate quote from a new supplier.
 You can find this information on your annual statement (if you have one) – it’s measured in kilowatt hours (kwh).